sodiboo/URSL/README.md

 PSH R1
 PSH R2
 // return pointer
-PSH ~+7
+PSH ~+4
-// arguments and locals are passed in reverse because SP points to arg 0, not last local
+// arguments are passed in reverse because SP points to arg 0, locals are allocated within the function which allows function pointers without needing the locals to be part of the signature
-// 3 locals (init to zero, might contain garbage)
-PSH 0
-PSH 0
-PSH 0
 // 2 arguments being passed
 PSH R4
 PSH R3